swagtop/bevy-flake/docs/details.md

 desktop platforms on their own computer, instead of having to resort to using Docker, GitHub actions, or the like.

-Its goal is to be easy to use for beginners, while also being very ergonomic for power users.
+Its goal is to be both easy to use for beginners, and powerfully ergonomic for experienced users.
 The flake provides a suite of packages useful for Bevy development, that all are configured from a single place.

 The flake is easy to configure and extend, should you want support for a target, or a package wrapped, that isn't included by default.